• Skip to main content

 El Circulo Cubano de Tampa.

-Behind the Cherokee Club, The Cuban Club dates from 1917 as a gathering place for Cuban immigrants.
+Behind the Cherokee Club, the Cuban Club dates back to 1917 as a gathering place for Cuban immigrants.
 At some point, the club will include a theater, bowling alley, pharmacy, ballroom, library, and more.

 Centro Ybor Museum.

-The museum resides in the former 1923 Ferlita Bakery, the Mediterranean-style garden, and the “casita,” a recreated cigar worker’s house.
-It is not open daily, so click the link to check their website.
+The museum is located in the former 1923 Ferlita Bakery, featuring a Mediterranean-style garden and a recreated “casita,” a traditional cigar worker’s house.
+It is not open daily, so click the orange link above to check their website.

 Ybor City’s 7th Avenue.